FREQUENTLY ASKED QUESTIONS

 The National Park Service has a limited supply of wheelchairs available for rent at no charge.
 Wheelchairs may be checked out from either the World War II Memorial or the Franklin D. Roosevelt Memorial.
 Visitors can sign out an available wheelchair on a first-come first-served basis by leaving a form of ID (i.e., drivers license) but wheelchairs must remain at that memorial site.
 They are not permitted around the mall.
 Upon return of the wheelchair, the ID will be returned.

 Dogs are allowed on the National Mall and Memorial Parks but the owner must keep the dog on a leash 100% of the time.
 Never is an owner allowed to let a dog run freely in any of these locations.
 Also the owners are NEVER allowed to let the dog “go to the bathroom” in the Reflecting Pool or in the pool at the World War II Memorial.
-The National Park Service has had and continues to have problems in this regard and are making best attempts at educating the public.
+The National Park Service has had and continues to have problems in this regard and are making their best attempts to educate the public.
+For more pet friendly info click here!

 Please call the Office of Park Programs/Permits Office at (202) 245-4715.
 Large picnics can only be held at Hains Point and a permit is only required from Memorial Day through Labor Day.
 All other times are on a first-come first-served basis.